What is Urea?

 Medical application

-Urea is used in topical skin products to strengthen body water.
+Urea is used in topical skin products to moisturize the skin.
 This medicine is also used as a means to remove ear hair.

 Like salt, urea injection is used to induce abortion.
 Also, the main therapeutic agent is alternative medicine, which is called urea therapy.